When you can be dismissed for redundancy

 • We have specialists for every field of law.

 This is best illustrated by a concrete example.
 On 29 June 2022, the employer decides on an organisational change which will be effective from 1 September 2022.
-On the same day (29 June 2022), the employer delivers a notice of termination to the employee who has become redundant.
+On the same day (29 June 2022), it serves a notice of termination on the employee who has become redundant.
 The period of notice will therefore expire on 31 August 2022 and the employee concerned will become redundant on the following day.
 However, if the employer had decided to make the organisational change effective immediately on 29 June, the employer would have paid two months’ wage compensation without having done any work in return.

 The procedure outlined above can save the employer quite substantial wage costs and is nothing more than simple planning.